dineshnaidu10/Crime-Incident-and-Crime-Rates-in-England-2011-2022-/README.md

 ## Crime Incident Data
 - Due to file size limitation, datasets cant be uploaded in github
 - Relevant files may be downloaded directly at https://data.police.uk/data/

+## Crime Rate Data
+- Due to file size limitation, datasets cant be uploaded in github
+- For more details, please visit https://dineshnaidu10.github.io/posts/DS-9/ on guides to derive the crime rates